MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/relation-intel.md

 After the Relationship Intelligence Report is set up and populated with data, use the following to confirm the report settings.

 * **Date Settings** - Choose to analyze a specific date range within the date range of data included in this report.
-* **Settings Result** - Shows the number of accounts included in the dataset based on the selected settings.
+* **Settings Result** - Shows the number of accounts included in the dataset based on the selected account attribute settings.
-* **External Account Settings** - This is the timeframe you want to compare with the earlier time period.
+* **External Account Settings** - Use to select an attribute and values that restrict the data on the report pages to a subset of accounts.
+Attributes are added based on additional columns included in the Accounts CRM file.

+  For example: If the Account CRM file includes a Region column that indicates where the account is geographically located, the Attribute filter will include “Region” and the value will show them.
+By selecting a subset of region values, you can focus the report pages to only show account data for the selected regions.

 * **Choose Grouping Attribute** - Select an internal group attribute at any time and all subsequent report pages will show group values based on the selected attribute.
 * **Focus on Specific Internal Groups** – Based on the selected  Grouping attribute, you can select one or more internal groups to filter the report data to focus on.